Junior Transfers for Business Majors & Minors

 before they are eligible to start in the Undergraduate Business Program.
 While students may be completing their prerequisites in the term during which they are applying, admission priority is given to students with fewer prerequisites remaining at the time of application.

-Junior transfer students are defined as anyone transferring to UNC Chapel Hill entering their fifth term of residence in the fall semester.
+Junior transfer students are defined as anyone transferring to UNC-Chapel Hill entering their fifth term of residence in the fall semester.

 - Are strongly encouraged to consider the undergraduate business minor over the undergraduate business major.
-It is much more reasonable for a junior transfer to be able to complete the requirements for the minor in their allotted 4 semesters both in terms of prerequisites and core courses.
-Business minors receive all of the benefits as business majors (alumni network, access to our global program opportunities and our career development initiatives, etc.), are highly sought after by recruiters, and achieve the same employment placement rates as business majors.
+It is much more reasonable for a junior transfer to be able to complete the requirements for the minor in their allotted four semesters both in terms of prerequisites and core courses.
+Business minors receive all of the benefits as business majors (alumni network, access to our global program opportunities and career development initiatives, etc.), are highly sought after by recruiters and achieve the same employment placement rates as business majors.

 Interested in the Undergraduate Business Major:

 - Must have one or fewer business school prerequisites remaining by the end of the UNC second summer session before they matriculate for the fall semester at UNC.
 In other words, we will not admit junior transfer students with more than one remaining prerequisite on their fall UNC class schedule.
 While not required, please know that summer school might be a good option for some students as many of our prerequisites are offered in the summer months.
 More than 75 percent of UNC students participate in summer school at some point throughout their four years.
 UNC Summer School provides transfer students with an excellent opportunity to acclimatize to life in Chapel Hill as well as the UNC academic environment by taking one or two courses before taking a full course load during the fall semester.
 We will accept online transfer credit from an equivalent Carolina Courses Online for all prerequisites except BUSI 101.

 |Must transfer in both Calculus I and II or will be required to take a calculus course at UNC